 NEW GRADUATES - Please note the Board cannot process your application for Registration until it has received notification from the Head of Dietetic Training at the University you have studied advising you have successfully completed all the course requirements of the Masters degree.
 This is usually received in February/March.
 More information for new graduates can be found on this page and in THIS DOCUMENT.

-An application for registration must contain the following:
+An application for registration must be hard copy originals (or certified copies where stated) and contain the following:

 A completed and signed Application for Registration form.

-- Application fee - This is non refundable - use the payment form at the bottom of the page.
+- Application fee - this is non refundable

 - Two references.
 These must be sent by the referees direct to the Dietitians Board.
 Please give your referees the information sheet for referees attached at the back of the application form, to guide their referee report.
 At least one referee must be a tutor or staff member involved with your postgraduate programme, who has known you for at least 12 months.